-(Graph 1) In the 2020 Houston HIV Care Services Needs Assessment, 73% of participants indicated a need for case management in the past 12 months.
+(Graph 1) In the 2020 Houston HIV Care Needs Assessment, participants indicated a need for case management in the past 12 months.
 67% reported the service was easy to access, and 6% reported difficulty.
 12% stated they did not know the service was available.